jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 This is the most confusing part.
 There's a vulnerability in the encryption step, and by solving it we also end up discovering a way to verify audited ballots.
-We'll just go over the first half of the story for now...
+This is the first half of the story:

 After converting the ballot to a vector of `0`s and `1`s representing empty and marked bubbles respectively, the scan & submit machine uses public key encryption (think GPG) to encrypt it.
-Only a quorum of guardians (see separate post) will be able to decrypt it using their private key shares.
+Only a quorum of guardians (see separate post) will be able to decrypt it using their private key shares, and they've agreed to do that only as part of an audit---either an individual voter's audit as described below, or an official risk-limiting statistical audit of the whole election.

+So the vote should be unreadable under normal circumstances.
-The "gotcha!" is that the machine also has to include a random number (called a nonce for "number used once"), because otherwise there would only be so many possible permutations of the ballot (2 in my pirate example), and people could generate all of them as a map to "decrypt" votes without having the private key:
+The "gotcha!" is that the machine also has to include a random number (called a nonce for "number used once"), because otherwise there would only be so many possible permutations of the ballot (2 in my pirate example), and people could generate a lookup table to "decrypt" votes without having the private key:

 ~~~{ .txt }
 encrypt("Blackbeard" , guardians_pubkey) = 408756345